uk-third-sector-database/uk-third-sector-database.github.io/_pages/data.md

 ---
 permalink: /data/
 title: "Data"
-excerpt: "This is a page about our database"
+excerpt: "Read about - and download - the data here"
 author_profile: true
 redirect_from:
   - "/data"